 Here’s a fact that would further piss off my younger self, and probably a large chunk of the audience who would read this: I use bisexual and pansexual interchangeably.
 Please hear me out.

 The working definition that I’ve seen for bisexuality is “the attraction to two or more genders,” in comparison to pansexual’s “the attraction to all genders.”
 As I’ve stated before, I’m attracted to men and women, and as I’ve come to realize I’m also attracted to non-binary people.
 I can be attracted to anybody.
 Sometimes I’m not sure what a person’s gender is but in my head I’m going “Oh yes, this person is flawless.”
 My experience of attraction fits both the labels on the basis of my potential to be attracted to any gender.
 I don’t know every gender, but I’ve been attracted to many genders.
 I’m positive I would be attracted to someone regardless of their gender.

 Also, there are situations where I’m among people who probably have never heard of pansexuality.
 At my day job, everybody knows I’m bisexual.
 At home or with friends, I’m known as pansexual.
-These experiences are the same to me.
+These experiences are the same for me.
 I’m not always in the mood to try to do the pansexual discussion with people who have yet to understand the gender spectrum, so “bisexual” is the clearest indicator for them to understand my orientation.

 I’m attracted to two or more genders.
 I’m attracted to two and many, many more genders.
 This is not the same experience for everybody who would use bisexual or pansexual for their identities.
 I’m sure my younger self would come to understand the fluidity in identity.